Dance as a Healing Art

 All applications will be reviewed upon completion and applicants will be notified on a rolling basis.
 Students who are not accepted into the program will receive a full refund of their $300 application deposit.

-All items must be clearly labeled and mailed to:
+All items must be clearly labeled and emailed, or mailed to:

 MacAlister Hall Building 9B ‑ Room 2018

 How soon will you hear from us?
 All applications will be reviewed as we receive them and applicants will be notified within 3 weeks from receipt.
 Admissions decisions are based upon academic preparation and a commitment to learn.
 We will limit the program to approximately 50 students.
 We will mail an acceptance letter and an information package to you and your family with additional program information, and of course, more forms to complete.
 Enrollment is limited and is available on a first‑come, first‑serve basis upon review and acceptance of the application.